agraef/raptor7/README.md

 The Launch Control XL support consists of two parts.
 First, there's a file launchcontrol_map.lua file in the data directory with ready-made MIDI bindings for the device.
 To use it, just copy that file to midi_map.lua and you should be set.
 Check the comments at the beginning of the file for information on the bindings.

 Second, Raptor includes some hard-wired MIDI bindings for the Launch Control which let you switch the target Raptor instance for MIDI control easily and quickly.
 To do this, press (and hold) the "Device Hold" button, while you push one of the "Device Select" (left/right) buttons to cycle through the Raptor instances, or the "Device Bank" buttons labeled 1-8 to directly change to the corresponding instance (or switch back to "omni" if the given instance was already selected).

-Moreover, the "Mute", "Solo", and "Record Arm" buttons are bound to the mute, latch, and bypass controls (the `M`, `L`, and `B` buttons in the top right corner) of the panel.

 Some additional looper controls are available as well.
 Press (and hold) the "Device Hold" button, while you click the up and down buttons to select a loop in the looper subpatch, or the "Mute", "Solo", and "Record Arm" buttons to load and save a loop, and toggle the loop control in the panel, respectively.